Broken Rib Stitch - Two Stitch Patterns in One

 To download the broken rib stitch patterns click here

 You can knit broken rib stitch with an odd or even number of stitches.
-Both ways are just below.
+Both ways are below plus if you enjoy knitting in the round I've included the stitch pattern instructions for that also.

 Row 1: Knit